fightbulc/simplon_core/README.md

 </div>
 ```

+### Using device templates

-As exepected the view uses the defined template.
+By default the view uses the defined template.
 However, it also tries to detect device-related templates by
 looking for these specific templates.

 For instance, let's assume that our default template is `DefaultTemplate.phtml`
 and that we are using a `tablet device`.
 In that case our view would look for an existing `DefaultTemplateTablet.phtml`.
 If such a template exists it would prefer it over the defined one.
 Same accounts for `mobile devices`.
-In that case
-our view would look for `DefaultTemplateMobile.phtml`.
-Side note: a tablet device would also prefer a `mobile template`
+In that case our view would look for `DefaultTemplateMobile.phtml`.

-in case that a `tablet template` is absent.
+__Side note:__ a tablet device would also prefer a `mobile template` in case that a `tablet template` is absent.

 ## 5.2.
 Building pages